The Procedural Semantics Gap in Structured CTI: A Measurement-Driven STIX Analysis for APT Emulation: Discussion and Implications

-A second implication concerns environmental sensitivity.
-Real intrusions reflect the victim organization's topology, identity model, security controls, and operational workflows.
-As shown in prior work on provenance-based detection~\cite{milajerdi2019holmes,han2020unicorn,10646725}, behavior is profoundly shaped by environmental constraints.
+Another implication concerns environmental sensitivity.
+Real intrusions reflect the organization's topology, identity model, security controls, and operational workflows.
+Prior work on provenance-based detection~\cite{milajerdi2019holmes,han2020unicorn,10646725} demonstrates that behavior is shaped by these environmental constraints.
 Because \stix{} does not encode such context, emulations generated solely from CTI risk misrepresenting preconditions or producing unrealistic execution paths unless additional environment modeling is performed.
-This requirement is inherent to the current CTI standards, which do not encode SUT-level assumptions.
+This limitation is inherent in current CTI standards, which do not encode SUT-level assumptions.

 These characteristics have practical consequences for defenders.
-CTI-derived emulations, once enriched, provide testable approximations of adversary workflows that can be used to expose visibility gaps, validate telemetry and detection pipelines, and measure the resilience of analytic rules.
-Variation in parameters, supporting tools, or execution timing, whether manual or LLM-generated, introduces realistic diversity that reduces overfitting to fixed patterns and supports the evaluation of detection robustness.
-This is particularly important because structured CTI alone does not provide the granularity required to express realistic operational diversity.
+Once enriched, CTI-derived emulations provide testable approximations of adversary workflows, exposing visibility gaps, validating detection pipelines, and measuring the resilience of analytic rules.
+Variation in parameters, supporting tools, or execution timing, whether analyst-supplied or LLM-generated, introduces realistic diversity, reducing overfitting to fixed patterns and supporting robust detection evaluation.
+Structured CTI alone lacks the granularity required to capture this operational diversity.